ajeetraina/docs/content/guides/docker-concepts/building-images/multi-stage-builds.md

 * **Simplified Maintenance:** Multi-stage builds make it easier to maintain and update your `Dockerfiles`.
 By breaking down the build process into smaller, more manageable stages, you can isolate changes and updates to specific parts of your application, reducing the risk of introducing errors or regressions.
 * **Improved Security:** By minimizing the size and complexity of your images, multi-stage builds reduce the attack surface and make it harder for attackers to exploit vulnerabilities in your applications or dependencies.

+## Try it out

-To demonstrate how Multi-Stage build can help you reduce your image size and expedite the build process, let’s consider the following `Dockerfile`:
+In this hands-on, you will see how Multi-stage build can help you reduce your image size and expedite the build process.
+Let's being with the following `Dockerfile`
 ```console
  FROM node:20
  WORKDIR /app